Frequently Asked Questions

 May I request a stop other than my student’s legal place of residence?

 An address located within district boundaries is required before a student can be assigned to a bus route.
 Students may be assigned to fixed alternate routes based on (1) a child care provider or (2) a relative’s home address.
-The alternate address MUST be within student’s school sending zone boundaries or located on an established bus route within school sending zone boundaries.
+The alternate address MUST be within student’s school transportation boundaries.

-For the safety and welfare of all students, transportation change request forms must be submitted through the Change of Transportation Form.
+For the safety and welfare of all students, transportation change requests must be submitted through the eForms section of the SIS Portal.
 Please do not submit transportation change requests to the bus driver.
-Student address changes must be submitted to the district registrar.
+Permanent address changes must be submitted to the district registrar.
 A two-week notice before the address changes is preferred.
 Address changes cannot be scheduled until the transportation department receives an updated student record, which will include the new transportation address and school assignment, if applicable.
 The transportation department does not have the ability to make address changes.

 Can my student be dropped from a school bus roster?

 Yes.
 In accordance with the Missouri Department of Elementary and Secondary Education (DESE), all school districts must maintain accurate, active bus ridership rosters.
 DESE defines an active rider as a student who rides at least one time a week.
 Based on this definition, the district will remove a student who does not meet the requirements of an active rider.
 If a student is not at the assigned stop for 10 consecutive school days, the transportation director will contact the student's family to place the student on the inactive rider list.
-If your student is inactive and plans to begin actively riding the bus, please contact your student's school office to have their status changed.
+If your student is inactive and plans to begin actively riding the bus, please complete the Transportation Form, which is located in the eForms section of the SIS Portal.